Boat racing

-Although regattas are typically amateur competitions, they are usually formally structured events, with comprehensive rules describing the schedule and procedures of the event.
-Regattas may be organized as championships for a particular area or type of boat, but are often held just for the joy of competition, camaraderie, and general promotion of the sport.

 One of the largest and most popular rowing regattas is the Henley Royal Regatta held on the River Thames, England.
 One of the largest and oldest yachting regattas in the world is Cowes Week, which is held annually by the Royal Yacht Squadron in Cowes, England, and usually attracts over 900 sailing boats.
 Cowes Week is predated by the Cumberland Cup (1775), Port of Dartmouth Royal Regatta (1822) and Port of Plymouth Regatta (1823).
 North America's oldest regatta is the Royal St. John's Regatta held on Quidi Vidi Lake in St. John's, Newfoundland every year since 1818.

-The term "regatta" is from Venetian regata ("contention for mastery"), from regatare ("compete, haggle, sell at retail"), possibly from recatare.

 There exist other traditional and centuries old boat races like Vallam kali of Kerala, India and Dragon Boat Race from China.

+Dragon Boat Racing

+The 17th IDBF World Dragon Boat Racing Championships were held 14–20 July 2025 in Brandenburg an der Havel, Germany, featuring over 36 nations and approximately 5,000 athletes competing in small and standard boat categories.